getgrav/grav-learn/pages/02.content/02.headers/docs.md

 ### Title

 If you have no headers at all, you will not have any control over the title of the page as it shows in the browser and search engines.
-For this reason, it is recommended to _at least_ put the the `title` variable in the header of the page:
+For this reason, it is recommended to _at least_ put the `title` variable in the header of the page:

 ```ruby
 title: Title of my Page